erskull/flutter_notes/README.md

 * Feel free to use any flutter plugins you want.
 * Highly recommended to use a state management libraries like Providers, Bloc, Get etc.
+* You can change the design to your liking.
-* If some instructions appears to be vague or lak sufficient details, make assumpions based on your own judgment.
+* If some instructions appears to be vague or lack sufficient details, make assumptions based on your own judgment.